brianhouse/art_and_code/units/4_recombination/description.md

 remaining_syllables = 5              # use a variable to keep track of the syllables we have left for i in range(len(good_words)):    # loop through the good words
-    syllables = count_syllables(good_words[i])    # count the syllables of a word if syllables <= remaining_syllables:    # check if the syllables are less than or equal to the ones we need line_1.append(good_words[i])        # if so, append the word to line 1 remaining_syllables = remaining_syllables - syllables   # subtract the syllables of this word from those remaining if remaining_syllables == 0:    # if we have all our syllables...
+    syllables = count_syllables(good_words[i])    # count the syllables of a word
+    # this returns None if it doesn't recognize the word
+    if syllables is not None and syllables <= remaining_syllables:    # check if the syllables are less than or equal to the ones we need line_1.append(good_words[i])        # if so, append the word to line 1 remaining_syllables = remaining_syllables - syllables   # subtract the syllables of this word from those remaining if remaining_syllables == 0:    # if we have all our syllables...